INN/docs/how-we-work/meetings.md

 -  Starts on time, no exceptions
 -  Never longer than 15 minutes
 -  Literally stand up
--  Scrum Master role rotates monthly
+-  Scrum Master role rotates monthly - see the [team editorial calendar](https://docs.google.com/a/investigativenewsnetwork.org/spreadsheets/d/1nJ2LAfQRzbDpxDfhpwfJo_a4DFM5-T4GDzRpj2t6qvk/edit#gid=0) (login required) for rotating responsibilities

-Each team member answers three questions (no more than two minutes per person):
+Each team member answers three questions (no more than about a minute per person):

 -  What did you do yesterday?
 -  What are you planning to do today?
--  Do you have any blockers?
+-  Do you have any blockers? (i.e. - anything keeping you from accomplishing what you need to do today)

 Scrum Master schedules any necessary follow-up to remove blockers.

 It's important to acknowledge anything keeping you from accomplishing your tasks and make the team aware of them so we can try to help; don't be shy.

 No detailed discussion of issues during this meeting.
+You can always stay on the hangout with one or more team members to discuss projects or issues after the daily scrum is completed.

 <a id="recap"></a>